 Hydrogeologic Conceptual Model

 The geology and hydrogeology of IWVGB have been studied since the early 1900’s.
 The California Conservation Commission (Lee, 1912) wrote one of the first reports to estimate the available groundwater resources within the basin.
-Multiple studies were completed by the United States Geologic Survey (USGS) and DWR to delineate the geologic and hydraulic features (Moyle, 1963; Kunkel and Chase, 1969; Dutcher and Moyle, 1973; Berenbrock, 1987)).
-Further geologic work wasrecently completed by the USBR in 1993, the IWVCGTAC (TriEcoTt, 2013) under an AB303 Grant, and SkyTEM geophysical survey under Prop1 Funding (Thorn, et al., 2019).
+The United States Geologic Survey (USGS) and DWR to delineate the geologic and hydraulic features (Moyle, 1963; Kunkel and Chase, 1969; Dutcher and Moyle, 1973; Berenbrock, 1987) completed multiple studies of the IWVGB.
+Further geologic work was more recently completed by the USBR in 1993, the IWVCGTAC (TriEcoTt, 2013) under an AB303 Grant, and SkyTEM geophysical survey under Prop 1 Funding (Thorn, et al., 2019).
 Recent comprehensive reports completed by Kern County (Todd, 2014) and the Navy (DRI: McGraw et al., 2016; Garner et al, 2017) have provided historical trends in groundwater levels and summarized the current understanding of the occurrence and movement of groundwater.
 Following is a general description of the hydrogeologic conceptual model that has been a foundation for the numerical groundwater model and development of the GSP water budget analysis.

 The IWV hydrographic basin is bounded by the Sierra Nevada Mountains to the west, the Coso Range to the north, the Argus Range to the east, and the El Paso Mountains to the south.
 The mountain slopes dip steeply to the valley floor that in turn slopes gently to China Lake, which is usually a dry playa.
 The location map (Figure 3-1) shows the groundwater basin boundary (also known as the GSA boundary), the watershed extents, and land ownership for reference to this discussion.

 The hydrogeologic conceptual model shown in Figure 3-2 provides an illustration of the general structure of the basin with the primary recharge in and discharge out of the groundwater aquifer.
-The natural recharge occurs along the mountainfrontmountainfront, in the mountain stream alluvium, and as subflow from Rose Valley (near Little Lake).
-The main discharge of groundwater occurs from pumping wells, evapotranspiration (ET) at the playa, and estimated subflow to Salt Wells Valley.
+The natural recharge occurs along mountain mountain-front areas, in the mountain stream alluvium, and as subflow from Rose Valley (near Little Lake).
+The main discharge of groundwater occurs from pumping wells, evapotranspiration (ET) at the playa, and subflow to Salt Wells Valley.
 The general flow direction of the groundwater system is from the mountains (recharge area) towards the playa (discharge area).
-This section describes the soils, geology, hydrogeology, and hydrology of the basin, followed by a description of the historical water budget and current understanding of the sustainable yield for IWVGB.
+This section describes the soils, geology, hydrogeology, and hydrology of the basin, followed by a description of the historical water budget and current understanding of the sustainable yield for the IWVGB.

 Soils

 A review of the Natural Resource Conservation Service (NRCS) Soil Survey Geographic Database (SSURGO) revealed that soils data for the majority of the IWV are not available, as shown on Figure 3-3.
-Data for two soil types present in the El Paso area are available, however: Aridisols are typically too dry for the growth of mesophytic plants and regularly accumulate easily leached minerals from humid environments; Entisols occur in environments where erosion or deposition rates are faster than soil development rates and typically occur on dunes, steep slopes, and flood plains (USDA NRCA, 2019).
+However, data for two soil types present in the El Paso area are availableAridisols and Entisols.
+Aridisols are typically too dry for the growth of mesophytic plants and regularly accumulate easily leached minerals from humid environments.
+Entisols occur in environments where erosion or deposition rates are faster than soil development rates and typically occur on dunes, steep slopes, and flood plains (USDA NRCA, 2019).
 Based on climate and the map of dominant soil orders of the United States (NCRS, 1998), it can be assumed that the soil types described above are dominant within the IWV.

 Geology and Hydrogeology